tmtsoftware/icd/docs/src/main/webapp/webapp.md

 @@@ note

 The icd web app automatically ingests the most recently released APIs and ICDs on startup by downloading any missing versions from the GitHub repos under https://github.com/tmt-icd.
 Older versions of APIs are downloaded from GitHub and ingested automatically as needed.
+You can preload the local database to include all versions of the subsystem APIs using the icd-git command line app before starting the icd web app: `icd-git --ingestAll`.

 You can also upload any directories containing model files that you are working on.
 These will be the considered the “working version” or “*” in the subsystem version menu.